 - 9.9.1.
 Retakes will normally involve re-enrolment, registration, repayment and attendance at classes, as well as completion of all elements of assessment, whether previously failed or not.
 A student may be eligible for a resit of a module that they retake, as specified in the approved Module Study Guides, unless specified otherwise by relevant PSRB.
 Where a student retakes a module, this shall count towards the total value of academic credit for which students are registered during the year of the retake. - 9.9.2.
 As per regulation 4.2.6, a retake will be carried out in the original language of instruction and assessment. - 9.9.3.
 Where a student has failed a resit attempt they are entitled to one retake of that module at the next available opportunity, unless specified otherwise by relevant PSRB. - 9.9.4.
 Where a retake results in a pass, the module mark shall not be capped at the minimum pass mark and will reflect the standard achieved by the student. - 9.9.5.
 Where a student fails to retake at the next available opportunity, the missed retake shall count as one of the permitted attempts, regardless of whether or not the student has formally registered. - 9.9.6.
 Where a retake is granted, the student must normally attempt the same module that was originally attempted.
+Where a student is required to attempt a different module, a further retake will not be permitted.

 - 9.9.7.
 A retake shall count as one of the two permitted attempts at a module, and therefore as the second and final attempt. - 9.9.8.
 Transcripts shall list all takes of modules, including both first attempts and retakes. - 9.9.9.
-The retake mark overrides any previous mark for the same module.
-No mark or other credit may be carried forward from a previous attempt. - 9.9.10.
+Where a student passes a retake of the module, the module retake mark will replace the mark from the first attempt. - 9.9.10.
+In the event of failure of the retake of the module, if the mark achieved for the original module attempt is the higher module mark, the higher mark, or best fail, will stand.
 Students are not permitted to retake a module they have already passed.
-A student may be permitted to re-attempt one or more of the assessments for a module already passed where a successful claim for mitigation has been made.
-Where the request for mitigation is accepted, marks for the retake shall not be capped.
-Where there is more than one mark following a re-attempt at an assessment, the higher mark will be applied. - 9.9.11.
+A student may be permitted to re-attempt one or more of the assessments for a module already passed where a successful claim for mitigation has been made (see Section 13 Exceptional Circumstances).
+Where there is more than one mark following a reattempt at an assessment, the higher mark will be applied. - 9.9.11.
 Resit provision for further attempts offered as retakes granted under mitigation rules shall operate as though the modules were taken for the first time during the retake.